 The reflector dome is designed for bulbs that emit light as well as heat.
 However, there’s no reason you couldn’t use a ceramic heat emitter with this lamp.
 Many reptile keepers use them with no problem.

 It would be great if the dome were a bit longer, so that longer lightbulbs would work.
 However, we feel that the pros outweigh the cons.
-Clamps are available to purchase separately if you need a different way to affix the lamp, and Zilla is generally very good at replacing faulty products.
+Clamps are available to purchase separately if you need a different way to affix the lamp, and Zilla is good at replacing faulty products.

 2) Fluker’s Sun Dome